parthava-adabala/sentiment-analysis/readme.rst

-ML model deployment example
+Sentiment Analyis on Yelp Reviews - ML model deployment
 ===========================

-Complete code (including a trained model) to deploy and inference a machine learning model (built on the iris dataset) using Docker and FastAPI.

 1. With terminal navigate to the root of this repository
 --------------------------------------------------------